 Create a bigger picture

 Instacart had a variety of tools that provided some part of the big code problem picture, but not the whole thing.
-They used Kibana to visualize cluster performance, New Relic and other APM tools to track app performance and error reporting tools to look at raw logs.
+They used Kibana, Java Mission Control, New Relic, JDK Flight Recorder and other APM tools to track app performance and error reporting tools to look at raw logs.
 For example, when a bad query hit, it would jam up the queue and all the other queries would slow down.
 It was hard to find the one at the root of the problem.

 Meager led the development of a new type of Elasticsearch monitoring tool, called ESHero, to make it easier to diagnose which queries would create bottlenecks.
 The tool’s main insight was to provide a way to aggregate information across server applications that were Elasticsearch cluster clients.

 They used a collection of Ruby applications that ran on each application server, pulled the data into a central repository and then use machine learning to make sense of it.
 The tool provided a way to instrument all the calls to the Elasticsearch cluster, and could be further explored via Elasticsearch queries.

 An important element of ESHero was to find a way to identity particular queries.
 However, the challenge is that each query’s payload was slightly different.
 Meagher’s team found a way to strip out the dynamic information and replace it with an associated query ID with a specific application call.
 They also added in other data such as collection time and where in the code a query was called from.